Help Leaders Shift Focus from What Others Think to Achieving Results - International Coaching Federation

 lisa christen headshot

-Lisa Christen is the CEO of Christen Coaching & Consulting LLC, a leadership development firm specialized in creating 21st century leaders, teams and cultures.
-Lisa works with leaders from global organizations—such as Google, Mars, Dell, Swiss Re, Siemens and Brita—to help them bring humanness back to the digital workplace.
+Lisa Christen, PCC, is the CEO of Christen Coaching & Consulting LLC, a leadership development firm specialized in creating 21st-century leaders, teams, and cultures.
+Lisa works with leaders from global organizations, such as Google, Mars, Dell, Swiss Re, Siemens, and Brita, to help them bring humanness back to the digital workplace.
 Lisa has been featured in news outlets like CNN Money and Forbes.com and speaks at international conferences (including ICF Converge 2019).
-She holds an MBA, a PMP® Project Management Professional certification, and is an ICF-certified coach.
+She holds an MBA and a PMP® Project Management Professional certification, and she is an ICF credential-holder.

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.